ukurt/HBApp/README.md

 I also used web api as client project and integrated swagger.
 If you upload the file to run the example, you can see the result in the swagger console.

+But I am sorry that the test projects were not fully prepared due to lack of time.